ppy/osu-wiki/wiki/Article_styling_criteria/Formatting/en.md

 {artist} - {title} ({creator}) [{difficulty_name}]
 ```

+[When there are multiple creators](/wiki/Beatmap/Beatmap_collaborations), the creator part may be a list of usernames instead.

 The link must actually link to that difficulty.
 Beatmap difficulty URLs must be formatted as follows:

 ```